A feuding family’s ideologies set the stage for a national tragedy.

 Casey Wimpee’s wild and gripping drama, THE BRUTES, takes you backstage of an historic performance of Shakespeare's Julius Caesar featuring the renowned theatrical Booth family - brothers Edwin, Junius Jr. and John Wilkes Booth.
 This was the first and only time that the three brothers shared a stage together.
 The backstage drama becomes the focus of this portrait of their tempestuous relationship fraught with political conflict ending in an American tragedy.

-From the critically-acclaimed and award-winning company members that brought IN VESTMENTS to The Center at West Park and THE EXECUTION of MRS. COTTON to IRT Theatre, THE BRUTES is a deeply intimate portrait of a family divided.
+From the critically-acclaimed and award-winning company members that brought IN VESTMENTS to The Center at West Park and BLOOD COUNTESS off-broadway to The Players Theatre, THE BRUTES is a deeply intimate portrait of a family divided.
 The piece is staged in the Round with minimal set pieces serving as a theatre and a dinner table.
 Civil strife, family devolution, and a country sharply divided - today or 150 years ago, the parable of this drama remains strong.

 "It's an irresistibly dramatic scenario: siblings who split between the Union and Confederate sides in a violently divided country, enacting a tragedy about political conspiracy as a real-life plot bursts into flames around them."